pipegalera/ubuntu_server/README.md

 ### Changing the default Port 22

-By default, the firewall is inactive (check `sudo ufw status`).
+We'll activate the firewall and only allow the connection via the port we select.

 ```
-sudo ufw enable
+sudo ufw enable # By default, the firewall is inactive (check `sudo ufw status`)
 sudo cp /etc/ssh/sshd_config /etc/ssh/sshd_config.bak #Backup current sshd setup
 ->           Port {whatever set of 5 digits}
 sudo ufw allow {whatever set of 5 digits}/tcp